 It is a condition, not an illness.
 Like pregnancy, but without the highly visible signs.
 So, look for the more subtle indicators in yourself, and your colleagues, and your staff.

 Have a chat with your GP and if you start to experience what I did….treatments are available.
 Most importantly, DO NOT BE AFRAID TO SHARE YOUR EXPERIENCES with your employer.
 Research has shown that performance, engagement and productivity are all affected in this group, and 25% of women in this group suffer severe symptoms.

 To conclude, I offer my thanks to my Directors and colleagues at SVL for their care and support.
 It’s great to be here.

-Pauline Dawson – Data Analyst – SVL Business Solutions.
+Pauline Dawson – Marketing, Finance and Data Co-ordinator – SVL Business Solutions.